PROFILE

 Sierra Leone, Somalia, Rwanda, Mozambique,

-Kuwait, Ethiopia-Eritrea, Kosovo, East Timor,
+Kuwait, Ethiopia-Eritrea, Kosovo, Timor Leste,

 Georgia, Congo, Cote d’Ivoire and Western